leonardophu/bus-visualisation-akl/NodeJS/website/README.md

 - Stop Trips
 - Route

-To run the back-end please run
+To run the back-end please run the following code on the bash
 ```bash
 npm run devStart
 ```